Want 5 quick ways to improve as a podcast host or guest?

 ✅ Hire a booking agent

-If you want the red carpet treatment for getting booked on podcasts, a booking agent is an answer!
+If you want the red carpet treatment for getting booked on podcasts, a booking agent is the answer!
 It’s the most expensive option, but if you have the budget, it’s worth it!

 ✅ Direct messages via social media